Patricia Caicedo: Life and career

 A co-founder of the Latin American Art Song Alliance (LAASA), Caicedo founded Mundo Arts, a company that publishes and distributes Latin American art song.

 In 2005, she founded the Barcelona Festival of Song, an annual summer program for classical singers and a concert series dedicated to the study of the history and interpretation of the Latin American and Iberian vocal repertoire.
-The festival arrived to its seventeen edition in 2021.
+The festival celebrates its twentieth edition in 2024.

 Since 2008, Caicedo was included in the Who's Who in America.
-Published by Marquis Who's Who is the leading biographical reference publisher of the highest achievers and contributors from across the country and around the world.
-Her inclusion represents a tribute to her discipline and hard work as an advocate of the Latin American and Spanish Music.
-Since 2010 Patricia is also included in the Who's Who in American Women and Who´s Who in the World.
+Published by Marquis, Who's Who is the leading biographical reference publisher of the highest achievers and contributors from across the country and around the world.
+Her inclusion represents a tribute to her discipline and hard work as an advocate of the Latin American and Spanish music.
+Since 2010 Caicedo is also included in the Who's Who in American Women and Who´s Who in the World.

 In 2014, she created EYECatalunya, an interactive Internet platform dedicated to internationally promote Catalan creativity.

-In 2020 Patricia was elected as an Executive Board Member of the International Music Council, an organization founded in 1949 by UNESCO.
+In 2020 Caicedo was elected as an executive board member of the International Music Council, an organization founded in 1949 by UNESCO.
 The IMC is the world's largest network of organizations and institutions working in the field of music.
 It promotes access to music for all and the value of music in the lives of all people.

-In 2020 the National Association of Teachers of Singing (NATS) of the United States highlighted Patricia's contribution to the diversity in vocal performance and research.
+In 2020 the National Association of Teachers of Singing (NATS) of the United States highlighted Caicedo's contribution to the diversity in vocal performance and research.
 In the same year, the European Voice Teacher Association invited her as a keynote speaker at EUROVOX the congress of the association.

+In 2021, the Embassy of Colombia recognized her as one of the ten outstanding Colombians in Spain.